Peter Bergen: President Trump cannot take all the credit for defeating ISIS

 The operation to take back Mosul, the second-largest city in Iraq where ISIS had first declared its “caliphate,” began in October 2016 while President Barack Obama was still in office and had been long-planned.

 Shortly after the Mosul operation was launched, Gen. Joseph Votel, the commander of US Central Command, which oversees the wars in Iraq and Syria, told me: “We have been doing preparatory stuff against Raqqa and Mosul for a long time, long before we said, ‘the assault on Mosul has begun.’
 We have taken out 36 ISIS leaders in the Mosul area; to me that is part of the preparation phase.”

-To be sure, Trump loosened the “rules of engagement” for the US military, enabling ground commanders to more easily carry out operations without having to seek permission up the chain of command, but these are tactical changes -- not strategic game changers.
+To be sure, Trump loosened the “rules of engagement” for the US military, enabling ground commanders to more easily carry out operations without having to seek permission up the chain of command, but these are tactical changes – not strategic game changers.

 According to the UK-based Airwars, which carefully tracks coalition airstrikes in Iraq and Syria, the numbers of strikes has declined in Iraq under Trump, while they have spiked in Syria.

 Significantly, in May, Trump approved a plan to arm the Kurdish forces fighting ISIS in Syria.
 Turkey strenuously objected to this plan because of its restive Kurdish population, but the Trump administration went ahead anyway.
 These are the Kurdish forces that helped to liberate Raqqa on Tuesday.

 Bottom line: There is much continuity between the Obama campaign plan against ISIS and the Trump plan.

 Also, Trump needs to be careful about taking too much of a victory lap when it comes to ISIS.
 He could fall into the same trap that Obama did when he observed in early 2014 that ISIS was a “JV team” – meaning junior varsity team, made up of younger, less-experienced players.

-The political conditions in the Middle East that gave rise to ISIS -- the sectarian and ethnic conflicts around the region and the collapse of Arab governments and economies -- will surely engender a son of ISIS.
+The political conditions in the Middle East that gave rise to ISIS – the sectarian and ethnic conflicts around the region and the collapse of Arab governments and economies – will surely engender a son of ISIS.
 And even a deeply wounded ISIS can continue to inspire attacks in the West.